NormSynthesis/ENSS/README.md

-# SENSE
+# The SENSE project
-Welcome to the website of the SENSE project, a software platform and an open source library for the synthesis of Evolutionarily Stable and Effective normative systems for multi-agent systems (MAS).
+Welcome to the website of the SENSE project, a n open source software platform (and a library) for the synthesis of Evolutionarily Stable and Effective normative systems for Multi-Agent Systems (MAS).

 ## Hello